gulam101/Responsive-Website/README.md

 ### Improvements:

-I think I could work on making the images fit slightly in the centre but this would mean rework in the mobile version.
-Also only a single page works so maybe in the future I am going to link the pages and have them show different things on the website.
+I think I could work on making the images fit slightly in the centre, but this would mean rework in the mobile version.
+Also, only a single page works so maybe in the future I am going to link the pages and have them show different things on the website.